BasedMoon/BasedCoin/READMEMAN.md

 License
 -------

-Litecoin Core is released under the terms of the MIT license.
+Based Moon Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

-Development Process
+Our Progress
 -------------------

-The `master` branch is regularly built (see `doc/build-*.md` for instructions) and tested, but it is not guaranteed to be completely stable.
-[Tags](https://github.com/litecoin-project/litecoin/tags) are created regularly from release branches to indicate new official, stable release versions of Litecoin Core.

 The https://github.com/litecoin-project/gui repository is used exclusively for the development of the GUI.
 Its master branch is identical in all monotree